 It is estimated that Canadians use 2.86 billion plastic bags every year.
 The average Canadian uses between 200-300 bags per year.
 If tied together the grand total of 2.86 billion plastic bags would stretch around the Earth’s equator 22 times.
 Marine mammals and seabirds can not survive our plastic pollution.
 Each year, up to one million seabirds and one hundred thousand marine mammals die from ingestion of, or entanglement in, these plastic.

 - Education on single use plastics through our LYBC, RAP, and YES program

-- Community Survey on plastic bag use.
+- Community Survey on plastic bag use, which will finish in February 2018.
 See survey above.

 - Assisting more businesses to eliminate plastic bags, so that we can move towards our final goal of having 80% of businesses plastic bag free by April 2019!

 - Free reusable bag box at the Tofino Co-Op Grocery and Ucluelet Co-Op Grocery!
 Bring in reusable bags to fill, and take some if you need!

 - MAJOR SUCCESS!
 Both Co-Ops in Tofino and Ucluelet eliminated single use plastic bags!
 Paper bags can be purchased for 10 cents, and reusable bags can also be purchased.